eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/_index.md

 ### SDKs

 To reduce the effort required to implement [Vehicle Apps](#vehicle-apps), Velocitas provides a set of SDKs for different programming languages.
-A first SDK is available for Python, further SDKs for Rust and C/C++ are planned.
+SDKs are available for Python and C++, further SDKs for Rust and C are planned.
 Next to a [Vehicle Apps](#vehicle-apps) abstraction, the SDKs are [Middleware](#middleware)-enabled, provide connectivity to the [Data Broker](#data-broker) and contain the ontology in the form of base classes to create [Vehicle Models](#vehicle-models).

 ### Vehicle Services